Quit India Day | August Kranti Day

 Peasants: Pay the agreed-upon rent if the landlords/Zamindars are anti-government, if they are pro-government, do not pay the rent.

-People of the princely states: Support the ruler only if he is anti-government, declare themselves as part of the Indian nation.
+People of the princely states: Support the ruler only if he is anti-government, and declare themselves as part of the Indian nation.

 After the arrest of major leaders, young Aruna Asaf Ali presided over the AICC session.
-Despite several police warnings and government notices for banning public processions and assemblies, a large crowd gathered at Mumbai’s Gowalik Tank Maidan where Aruna Asaf Ali hoisted the flag.
-The response of the above fact was no communal violence and INC was banned.
+Despite several police warnings and government notices banning public processions and assemblies, a large crowd gathered at Mumbai’s Gowalik Tank Maidan where Aruna Asaf Ali hoisted the flag.
+The response to the above fact was no communal violence and INC was banned.
 Its leader was jailed for almost the whole of the war.
 Gandhi was released on health grounds in 1944.

 Some parties did not support the movement.
 There was opposition from the Muslim League, the Communist Party of India (the government revoked the ban on the party then), and the Hindu Mahasabha.
 The league was not in favor of the British leaving India without partitioning the country first.
 In fact, Jinnah asked more Muslims to enlist in the army to fight the war.

 The Communist party supported the war waged by the British since they were allied with the Soviet Union.
 Subhas Chandra Bose, was by this time, organizing the Indian National Army and the Azad Hind government from outside the country.

 The 1942 revolution failed due to a lack of full support and government repression.
 The significance of this movement is that it brought to mind the British rulers that the days of their imperial rule in India are few.
 The remaining independence was no longer a matter of deal, but now an agreement to be made in the future was only about the way of transfer of power.